Vegin Vegan Vegun!

 🇯🇵日本語で読む

-Easy Japanese vegan snack using leftover baked sweet potatoes—no added sugar, only kinako (roasted soybean flour).
+Easy Japanese vegan snack using leftover baked Japanese sweet potatoes—no added sugar, only kinako (roasted soybean flour).
 Just mix and roll—soft, mochi-like balls.

 Leftover baked sweet potato bliss balls coated in kinako on white plate